markjnkim/es_mod/04-Web-APIs/content/lesson-2-forms.md

 }
 ```

 We just created a new function called `createTaskEl` and as we may be able to guess by the name, it will hold the code that creates a new task HTML element.
-One thing to note though is if we're going to provide this function with both the task's title and type, why is there only one argument called `taskDataObj`?
+One thing to note though is if we're going to provide this function with both the task's title and type, why is there only one parameter called `taskDataObj`?

-We could set up the function to take in two arguments, one for each piece of data.
+We could set up the function to have two parameters, one for each piece of data.
 That may limit us in the future, though, as we may end up using more information with a task over time.
-So instead of having to add another argument to the function every time we want to use more data, we could simply set up the function to accept an object as an argument.
+So instead of having to add another parameter to the function every time we want to use more data, we could simply set up the function to accept an object as an argument.

 This way when we send the task's name and type to the `createTaskEl()` function, it'll look like this: